- Czech Republic is included in the IFAD GAAP Convergence Studies

 - Permit companies that are listed on exchanges outside of the EU and that currently prepare their primary financial statements using a non-EU GAAP (in most cases this would be US GAAP) to delay IFRS adoption until 2007.

 The European IAS regulation applies not only to the 28 EU Member States but also to the three members of the European Economic Area (EEA) - Iceland, Liechtenstein, and Norway.

 Czech Republic is an EU Member State.
 Consequently, Czech companies listed in an EU/EEA securities market follow IFRSs since 2005.
-In February 2012, the European Commission published the results of an updated survey of the (then) 27 EU member states and the 3 EEA member states regarding the four options above.
+The European Commission (EC) periodically issues a document which summarises the use of options of the IAS Regulation by European Union Member States.
 For information on each country's plans, click to access:

 The European Commission has adopted the following wording for use in the notes to the accounts and in the audit reports of companies subject to EU Regulation 1606/2002/EC (the 'IAS regulation'):

 - "in accordance with International Financial Reporting Standards as adopted by the EU" or

 - "in accordance with IFRSs as adopted by the EU".